C

 Colocation Hosting

-What is Server Colocation Hosting?
+What is server Colocation Hosting?

 Many large corporations have the Internet infrastructure and financial resources to host their own web servers and deploy a team of IT professionals to design and manage an in-house facility BUT most individuals and small companies do not.
-Colocation enables small businesses and individuals to place their servers in Colocation Providers’ racks which shares its bandwidth between all their clients.
-This solution generally costs customers more than standard “web-hosting” but it’s also cheaper than arranging for those same services “from scratch” within their own business premises/offices.

 Advantages and Disadvantages of Colocation Hosting

 There are many Colocation Hosting companies to choose from and each provider may differ in the quality and location of their data center and engineering capabilities.
 Many providers include “remote hands” services which provides technical support to clients who are not located nearby but need on-site assistance when technical issues arise.
 In some areas, costs can increase dramatically in relation to customers’ specific needs for power and space in a facility.
-In addition, rates can also be very high, depending on a data center facility’s variety of networks or its’ available level of redundancy
+In addition, rates can also be very high, depending on a data center facility’s variety of networks or its available level of redundancy

 First the UPSIDE: